Bradford Bishop: Killings

-On March 1, 1976, after learning he would not receive the promotion he had sought, Bishop told his secretary that he was feeling unwell and left his office in Foggy Bottom.
+On March 1, 1976, after learning he would not receive a promotion he had sought, Bishop told his secretary that he was feeling unwell and left his office in Foggy Bottom.
 His last confirmed sighting was outside the State Department by colleague Roy A. Harrell Jr., who noted that Bishop was agitated.
 Police believe he drove to his bank, where he withdrew several hundred dollars, then to Montgomery Mall, where he bought a ball-peen hammer and gas can; he filled the gas can and the tank of his 1974 Chevrolet station wagon at an adjacent gas station.
 From there he drove to a hardware store, where he purchased a shovel and pitchfork.

 Bishop returned to his home in Bethesda between 7:30 and 8:00 p.m.
-Police believe he likely killed his wife first, then his mother as she returned from walking the family dog.
-Finally, he killed his three sons (aged 5, 10, and 14) while they slept in an upstairs bedroom.
+Police believe he likely killed his wife Annette (37) first, then his mother Lobelia (68) as she returned from walking the family dog.
+Finally, he killed his three sons — William (14), Brenton (10) and Geoff (5) — while they slept in an upstairs bedroom.
 Bishop allegedly drove the bodies 275 mi in the station wagon to a densely wooded swamp about 5 mi south of Columbia, North Carolina.
 On March 2, he dug a shallow hole where he piled the bodies and set them ablaze with gasoline.
-Forest rangers attracted by smoke found the bodies along with a gas can, a pitchfork, and a shovel with a partially legible label bearing the letters OCH HDW (later determined to refer to Poch's Hardware).
+Forest rangers attracted by smoke found the bodies along with a gas can, a pitchfork and a shovel with a partially legible label bearing the letters OCH HDW (later determined to refer to Poch's Hardware).

 Bishop is known to have purchased tennis shoes at a sporting goods store in Jacksonville, North Carolina, later that same day.
 According to witnesses, he had the family dog with him and was possibly accompanied by a woman described as "dark skinned".
 On March 10, a neighbor of Bishop's contacted police after having not seen the family for some time.
-A detective found blood on the front porch of the Bishop residence, on the floor and on the walls of the front hall and bedrooms.
-Dental records were used to confirm that the bodies found in North Carolina were of Bishop's family.
+A detective found blood on the front porch of the Bishop residence, on the floor and on the walls of the front hall and in the bedrooms.
+Dental records were used to confirm that the bodies found in North Carolina belonged to Bishop's family.

 On March 18, Bishop's station wagon was found abandoned at an isolated campground in Elkmont, Tennessee, at the Great Smoky Mountains National Park, a few miles from the Appalachian Trail and about 400 mi from the site where Bishop's family was buried.
 The car contained dog biscuits, a bloody blanket, a shotgun, an ax and a shaving kit with Bishop's medication; the trunk's spare-tire well was full of blood.
-A witness believed the car had been there since anywhere between March 5th to the 7th.
+A witness believed the car had been there since anywhere between March 5 to March 7.
 Police theorized that Bishop joined the flow of hikers on the Appalachian Trail; they attempted to follow his scent with bloodhounds but without success.
 The following day, a grand jury indicted Bishop on five counts of first degree murder and other charges.